KiT / SPLiT / RTTA Days

 Supported Return To Training aims to provide equitable support to trainees returning to work from all types of prolonged leave.
 Return To Training Activity (RTTA) days are KiT equivalent days for non-parental leave returners.

 - It is strongly advised that the details regarding the logistics and organisation of these days is discussed and agreed by the employee and their current and next employers prior to undertaking any them

-- It is hoped that (if applicable) a trainee’s current employer will allow the trainee paid leave in order to attend RTA days
+- It is hoped that (if applicable) a trainee’s current employer will allow the trainee paid leave in order to attend RTTA days

-- The work situations of these returners will vary drastically and if there is any difficulty in the organisation of RTA days, the SuppoRTT team are happy to help.
-Please contact your local SuppoRTT Champion or SuppoRTT Hub team.
+- The work situations of these returners will vary drastically and if there is any difficulty in the organisation of RTTA days, the SuppoRTT team are happy to help.
+Please contact your local SuppoRTT Champion or SuppoRTT Hub team for more advice.

-- It is strongly advised that the details regarding the finances of these days is discussed and agreed by the employee and their current and next employers prior to undertaking them
+- It is strongly advised that the details regarding financial reimbursement of RTTA days is discussed and agreed by the employee and their current and next employers prior to undertaking them

 - For those returning from paid non-clinical work e.g. OOPR, the default is that the current employer will allow the returner to attend these days as a form of paid leave

-- Those only permitted unpaid leave or not in paid work at the time that they take the RTA day are currently unable to receive a salary-type payment for these days from their trust or from HEE.
-However, there are ongoing discussions nationally and at HEE SW that hope to address this issue in due course
+- Those only permitted unpaid leave or not in paid work at the time that they take the RTTA day are currently unable to receive a salary-type payment for these days from their returning trust or from HEE

-- There is now funding available in order to cover expenses and course costs.
-These requests must be discussed with the local SuppoRTT Champion
+- Funding is available to cover expenses and course costs, from SuppoRTT

 - This is a complex issue and will require consideration on an individual basis